 Electrical / Power Usage

-15 amp electrical outlets (and some 30 amp outlets) are supplied on the docks and are intended for trickle chargers and not for running air conditioning, refrigerators or supplying all the power needs of your boat.
+15 amp electrical outlets as supplied on the docks and are intended for trickle chargers and not for running air conditioning, refrigerators or supplying all the power needs of your boat.
 Please use common sense, as there can be a significant voltage drop further out the dock that may cause damage to other boater’s equipment.
 Modifications to dock receptacles, to provide a different voltage or amperage, are not permitted.

-Garbage bins are located by the Spar Shed and please recycle any items that you can.
+Garbage and recycling bins are located by the Spar Shed.
+Please recycle any items that you can.
 Garbage bins are for garbage created from boating not from your household.

 Please properly dispose of used oil, antifreeze, and other toxic chemicals.
 There is a disposal tank for waste oil by the spar shed.
 Under no circumstances are members to dump these types of materials into the river or on the ground.

 No one other than the person responsible for fueling can be on the boat during refueling.
 The gas dock attendant will not pump the fuel for you – no one knows your boat better than you and the pumping of fuel is the owners’ responsibility.
 All fueling should take place at the gas dock.
-Fueling at the dock (even dinghys) creates an unnecessary hazard to the marina.
-All passengers must disembark before fuelling begins.
-Cheques are not accepted as payment – cash, and most credit cards are.
+Fueling at the dock (even dinghies) creates an unnecessary hazard to the marina.
+All passengers must disembark before fueling begins.
 Members may not charge fuel to their accounts.

 Summer Trailer Storage

-Prices for haul out and launch are based upon being launched or hauled at club designated times (club launch/haul out) which will be published as appropriate on the club website www.rkyc.nb.ca.
-Haul out or launch at other times is possible and available, but will be subject to a surcharge or a non-club launch/haul out rate.
-This is because it is much more efficient to launch or haul boat in larger numbers when there are members volunteering to keep costs low.
+Prices for haul out and launch are based upon being launched or hauled at club designated times (club launch/haul out) which will be published as appropriate on the club website calendar.
+Haul out or launch at other times is possible and available, but will be subject to a surcharge or a non-club-launch/haul rate.
+This is because it is much more efficient to launch or haul boats in larger numbers when there are members volunteering to keep costs low.